Larry Wigington

 Summary

-Senior military officer and operations research scientist with 20+ years of progressive leadership in defense enterprises, currently completing a PhD focused on GPU-accelerated distributed optimization for large-scale stochastic programs.
+Senior military officer and operations research scientist with 20+ years of progressive leadership across law enforcement and the Marine Corps, currently completing a PhD focused on GPU-accelerated optimization for large-scale stochastic programs.
 Experienced bridging advanced computational research and executive-level decision-making across the Marine Corps warfighting enterprise.
 Proven ability to translate GPU computing and AI methods into operational capability at institutional scale.
-Seeking a director-level role deploying high-performance optimization infrastructure to solve defense-scale resource allocation problems.

 Education